MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 - Support for Docker containers

 PowerShell 7 works side-by-side with Windows PowerShell letting you easily test and compare between editions before deployment.
-Migration is simple, quick, and safe. failure.
+Migration is simple, quick, and safe.

 PowerShell 7 is supported on the following Windows operating systems: